Chapter 6 She Must Divorce

 "Larry, is it that everything Sophie says is right, and everything I do is wrong?
 If that's the case, why don't you just divorce me and be with Sophie?"

-Larry frowned, the pain in his eyes seeming to intensify.
+Larry frowned, and the trace of pain in his eyes seemed to deepen slightly.

 Even after Larry turned and walked away, Aria remained frozen in place, her heart feeling as though it had been torn completely apart by invisible hands, the pain unbearable.

-If she'd known Larry would come to hate her this much, she would have refused his marriage proposal no matter what.
+If she'd known Larry would come to resent her this much, she would have refused his marriage proposal no matter what.

 This marriage was like a cage.
-She'd thought she could cultivate flowers inside it, but over the years, the cage had become shackles she couldn't escape.
+She'd once believed she could nurture something beautiful within it, but over the years, the cage had become shackles, leaving her with no way to escape..

 She didn't want to waste the rest of her life trapped inside.